thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 ## `filter`

-After `map`, `filter` (MDN) is probably the second most commonly used higher order function.
-It allows us to filter out items in our array by some test (a function!).
-It will always return a new array.
-Each element gets tested with that function (often called a _predicate_).
-If the predicate returns true, the item remains in the set.
-Otherwise, it will not be included.
+After `map`, the `filter` method is probably the second most commonly used higher order function.
+The `filter` method invokes a callback function for each element of an array, but allows each element to be filtered out of a new array.
+In other words, the `filter` method:

+- Creates a new array that's no larger than the original array.
+- Applies a callback function to each element of the original array.
+- Pushes the element into the new array if the callback returns `true`.

+The callback function passed to the `filter` method is called a **predicate**.

 ```javascript
 var arr = [1, 2, 3, 4];